Mass Equation With Density And Volume

 • Density: Density is defined as mass per unit volume.
 Mathematically, it's represented as ρ = m/V, where ρ (rho) is density, m is mass, and V is volume.
 Density is typically expressed in units of kilograms per cubic meter (kg/m³) or grams per cubic centimeter (g/cm³).
 A substance with a high density has a large amount of mass packed into a small volume.

 • Volume: Volume is the amount of space occupied by an object or substance.
 For regularly shaped objects like cubes or spheres, volume can be calculated using geometric formulas.
-However, for irregularly shaped objects, volume is often determined by displacement methods, such as immersing the object in a liquid and measuring the volume of liquid displaced.
+That said, for irregularly shaped objects, volume is often determined by displacement methods, such as immersing the object in a liquid and measuring the volume of liquid displaced.

 Scientific Foundations